1. Home

 Your inverter typically gets fairly warm during use, which is normal, but it can get too hot.
 If overheating occurs, electricity production will drop significantly, or the inverter will stop working altogether.

-Once installed, you can periodically check on your inverter to ensure the cooling system and ventilation continue to operate correctly.
+Once installed, you can periodically check the cooling system and ventilation.
 You can also reduce the potential for overheating by cleaning dust filters and removing obstructions that could impede airflow.

-A combination of factors can cause this alarm, including damage to the sleeve of cabling, moisture, incorrect installation, and a bad connection of DC cables to the panel.
-It is more common to see this problem in places with higher humidity, such as coastal areas.
+A combination of factors can cause this alarm, including damage to the cabling sleeve, moisture, incorrect installation, and a bad connection of DC cables to the panel.
+It is more common to see this problem in places with higher humidity.

 Each string produces different amounts of power based on shading, positioning, faults in panels, etc. These conditions around the inverter mean the strings can send different voltages to the inverter at the same time.

-The MPPT module ensures that your system always uses the optimum supply voltage, so your panels can create the most electrical power.
-However, this MPPT system can have issues, and that would cause issues with your solar string inverters that only a technician can repair.
+The MPPT module ensures your system generates the most electricity.
+However, this MPPT system can have issues only a technician can repair.

-If something happens to the wider electricity grid that causes your solar power system to malfunction, an inverter can typically restart itself.
-If that doesn’t happen, a service team or installer must come out to manually restart the system.
+If something happens to the grid that causes your solar power system to malfunction, an inverter can typically restart itself.
+If that doesn’t happen, a service technician must come out to manually restart the system.
 Until they can come out, you won’t produce any electricity with your panels.

 To avoid this issue, you’ll want to buy a system with high-quality components and a 24/7 monitoring system.
-(Just like the solar power systems offered by Palmetto.)
 This way, as soon as there is an issue, someone can immediately get called out to fix it.

 See how much you can save by going solar with Palmetto